A multi-disciplinary research network for those interested in the organization of craft, crafts, and craftwork

 Anyone can get involved in organizing a session.
 Please reach out to the organizers of the most recent event to coordinate.

 The website is currently maintained by Rene Wiedner, with financial support for web hosting provided by Warwick Business School.
-Please reach out to Rene if you have organized a craft studio session and would like an image of you to be displayed on this page.

 Founder and event organizer